mirage/alcotest/README.md

 ## ![Alcotest logo](https://raw.githubusercontent.com/mirage/alcotest/master/alcotest-logo.png)

-Alcotest is a lightweight and colourful test framework, based on OUnit.
+Alcotest is a lightweight and colourful test framework.

-Alcotest exposes a much more restricted interface than OUnit, as you can only pass to `Alcotest.run` a tree of callbacks of depth 2, and the callbacks are `unit -> unit` functions that you can build using the usual `OUnit.assert_*` functions or any other means (including Quickcheck-like test generators).
+Alcotest exposes simple interface to perform unit tests.
+It exposes a simple `TESTABLE` module type, a `check` function to assert test predicates and a `run` function to perform a list of `unit -> unit` test callbacks.

-This limitation enables Alcotest to provide a quiet and colorful output where only faulty runs are fully displayed at the end of the run (with the full logs ready to inspect), with a simple (yet expressive) query language to select the tests to run.
+Alcotest provides a quiet and colorful output where only faulty runs are fully displayed at the end of the run (with the full logs ready to inspect), with a simple (yet expressive) query language to select the tests to run.

 ### Examples